 The Office of the State Auditor contracts with independent certified public accountants to provide some audit and attestation services.
-In FY 2010-11 contracts let totaled approximately \$925.7 thousand.
+In FY 2011-12 contracts let totaled approximately \$1.1 million; \$892.5 thousand was paid by other State agencies.

 5. Location